chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ### The Switchboard

+The Switchboard is an array of TRRS jacks, each with an LED to indicate status.

 For the Switchboard PCB, I made almost all the same mistakes as with the Operator.
 My original design also assumed plated through-holes.
 Luckily, the Switchboard is a single-sided board, so I could move all the components to the other side and adjust the circuit without needing vias.

 ![Original Design](./media/switchboard-00.webp)